renesas-rz/rzv_drp-ai_tvm/docs/PreRuntime.md

 ## 1. Overview
 ### 1.1 Function
 DRP-AI Pre-processing Runtime enables high performance AI pre-processing and optionally post-processing using the hardware accelerator, DRP-AI.
-It is provided in DRP-AI TVM[^1] as its one of features.
+It is provided in RUHMI Framework[^1] as its one of features.
 Users can use the DRP-AI Pre-processing Runtime by compiling the processing with **"DRP-AI Pre-processing Compile module"** (python APIs) and run it on the board by calling **"DRP-AI Pre-processing Run Module"** (C++ APIs).

 <img src=./img/overview.png width=400>